-(Photo: E. & M. Dahinden) In this presentation, we explore the sasquatch phenomenon through the research of many dedicated sasquatch enthusiasts and professional scientists.
-While the last chapter on this intriguing subject is yet to be written, presented here are the facts as we know them.
-For hundreds of years, sightings of strange, apelike creatures have been reported throughout North America.
-Now known as "sasquatch" in Canada, and "bigfoot" in the United States, newspaper reports about what might have been these creatures date back to 1721.
+In this presentation, we explore the sasquatch phenomenon through the research of many dedicated sasquatch enthusiasts and professional scientists.
+While the last chapter on this intriguing phenomenon is yet to be written, presented here are the facts as we know them.

+For hundreds of years, sightings of strange apelike creatures have been reported throughout North America.
+Now known as "sasquatch" in Canada, or "bigfoot" in the United States, newspaper reports about what could be these creatures go back to 1721.

 With an estimated 400 possible sasquatch-related incidents now occurring annually, the issue has gone far beyond the realm of fantasy, and has attracted the attention of scientists and other professionals.

 Artistic study by Christopher L. Murphy, 1996.

-(Photo: C. Murphy) EARLY NATIVE SASQUATCH REFERENCES
+EARLY NATIVE SASQUATCH REFERENCES

 STONE HEADS

-Perhaps the earliest indications of sasquatch existence are several different prehistoric carved stone heads found in the Columbia River valley, Washington/Oregon.
-Emeritus Professor of Anthropology, Roderick Sprague, tells us the heads share certain non-human but anthropoid features, and thus a relationship between the heads and sasquatch phenomenon is suggested.
+Perhaps the earliest indications of sasquatch existence are several different prehistoric carved stone heads found in the Columbia River valley, USA.
+Emeritus Professor of Anthropology Roderick Sprague tells us the heads share certain non-human but anthropoid features, and thus a relationship between the heads and sasquatch phenomena is suggested.

-(Photos: Public domain)

 STONE FOOT

 Another curious carving is a prehistoric stone foot that was found in Lillooet, British Columbia.
 It is believed to be a medicine man's ceremonial stone.
-Dr. Grover S. Krantz tells us that, "it resembles the modern footprints attributed to the sasquatch, not the prints of any known animal."
-(Photos: J. Green)
+Dr. Grover S. Krantz tells us that it, "resembles the modern footprints attributed to the sasquatch, not the prints of any known animal.

 PETROGLYPHS

 Petroglyphs (carvings or inscriptions on rocks) are found throughout North America.
 They depict people, animals and various symbols.
 Some, such as the one located at Painted Rock, California, shown here, are said to represent the "Hairy Man."
-Stories abound in Native legends about these creature, and its description matches that of what we have come to know as sasquatch.
+Stories abound in Native legends about this creature, and its description matches that of what we have come to know as the sasquatch.
 The age of this petroglyph is at least 1,000 years, but it could be much older.

-(Photo: K. Moskowitz Strain)

 EARLY NATIVE SASQUATCH REFERENCES